 Graduate courses may not be repeated.
-With the recommendation of the program director/coordinator and the approval of the appropriate dean (or appointed designee), a graduate student may be allowed to repeat up to two graduate courses in a degree program.
+With the recommendation of the program coordinator/head of department and the approval of the appropriate dean (or appointed designee), a graduate student may be allowed to repeat up to two graduate courses in a degree program.
 The original grade and the new grade will appear in the transcript, but only the new grade will be calculated into the GPA.
 No course may be taken more than twice.